TheodorFransson/scalapixel/README.md

 Alternatively, if your system is configured to allow it, you may be able to run ScalaPixel by double-clicking the `ScalaPixel-<version>.jar` file.

+#### Platform Compatability Note

+ScalaPixel has yet to be tested extensively on Mac and Linux, beware of minor visual and or functional issues.

 ## Roadmap

+- [ ] Extensive testing on all platforms
+- [ ] Layer capabilities
+- [ ] Select tools
+- [ ] Color history
+- [ ] Inspectable history
+- [ ] Greater image format support

 ## Acknowledgments